metapieman/shopping-lisp/README.md

 =====================================================================

 This aim of this package is to make grocery shopping easy.
-You select which recipes to make like so:
+You select which recipes to make, like so:

 ![recipe selection](/create_shopping_list.png?raw=true "Recipe selection buffer")

-A shopping list is then created with the ingredients nicely sorted into categories (vegetables, fruit, grains, etc.):
+A shopping list is then created, with the ingredients nicely sorted into categories (vegetables, fruit, grains, etc.):